 New Zealand gunman kills 2 people on the eve of the Women's World Cup

-WELLINGTON, New Zealand — A gunman killed two people at a construction site in New Zealand's largest city of Auckland on Thursday, as the nation prepared to host games in the FIFA Women's World Cup soccer tournament, authorities said.
+AUCKLAND, New Zealand — A gunman killed two people at a downtown construction site in New Zealand's largest city of Auckland on Thursday, as the nation prepared to host games in the FIFA Women's World Cup tournament.
+Authorities said the shooter was also dead.

-Police said there were also multiple injuries during the incident, which took place near the hotel where Team Norway has been staying.
+Authorities said six other people, including at least one police officer, were injured during the shooting, which took place near hotels where Team Norway and other soccer teams have been staying.

 New Zealand Prime Minster Chris Hipkins said the tournament would go ahead as planned.

+Hipkins said the shooter was armed with a pump-action shotgun.
+Police arrived one minute after the first emergency call and had run into harm's way to save lives, he said.

+"These kinds of situations move fast and the actions of those who risk their lives to save others are nothing short of heroic," Hipkins said.

 Acting Police Superintendent Sunny Patel said the man began shooting at the site on lower Queen Street at about 7:20 a.m.
-Police swarmed the area and closed off streets.
+Police swarmed the area.

 The man moved through the building, firing at people there, Patel said.